-Loan guarantees should also be distinguished by type of loan (for example, creditor, residency classification, instrument, currency, interest rate basis, original and residual maturity), clarifying how much has already been amortized.
-Some basic risk measures should be provided, including ratios of guaranteed debt to gross domestic product (GDP); guaranteed loans in foreign currency to total guaranteed debt; and the proportion of the guarantees triggered over the past five years, among others.
+Loan guarantees should also be distinguished by type of loan (for example, creditor, residency classification, instrument, currency, interest rate basis, original and residual maturity), clarifying how much has already been amortised.
+Some basic risk measures should be provided, including ratios of guaranteed debt to GDP, guaranteed loans in foreign currency to total guaranteed debt and the proportion of the guarantees triggered over the past five years, amongst others.

-On other dimension, the country should be accountable for its DeM operations to the parliament or congress and to the country's citizens by providing frequent reports on DeM and debt-related operations and making these reports publicly available.
+On the other hand, the country should be accountable for its DeM operations to the Parliament or Congress and to the country's citizens by providing frequent reports on DeM and debt-related operations and making these reports publicly available.
 This approach promotes transparency in DeM operations and good governance through greater accountability for the substantial responsibilities delegated to DeM entities.

-In addition to provide full information about public debt outstanding, accountability is strengthened by submitting a detailed annual report to parliament or congress with an evaluation of the DeM operations-including borrowing, liability management operations such as debt exchanges, and on-lending-and then publishing the report on the government's website.
+In addition to providing full information about public debt outstanding, accountability is strengthened by submitting a detailed annual report to Parliament or Congress with an evaluation of the DeM operations-including borrowing, liability management operations such as debt exchanges, and on-lending-and then publishing the report on the government's website.
 The rationale for this is to ensure that DeM operations have been carried out in accordance with any objectives that have been set by the legislature and with the DeM strategy that was approved by the executive.

-The report should include enough information to enable the parliament or congress to evaluate how successful the DeM operations-including new borrowings and debt-related transactions-have been in meeting the DeM objectives.
-If there is a DMO, it prepares this report and sends it to the legislature; if there is no DMO, the DeM entities prepare this report jointly and submit it to the parliament or congress.
+The report should include enough information to enable the Parliament or Congress to evaluate how successful the DeM operations-including new borrowings and debt-related transactions-have been in meeting the DeM objectives.
+If there is a DMO, it prepares this report and sends it to the legislature; if there is no DMO, the DeM entities prepare this report jointly and submit it to the Parliament or Congress.
 In both instances, the report should be published on the entities' websites.